 If you are requesting a team year set, such as 1963 Topps New York Yankees set, we ask that you also provide a checklist for the set which can include league leader cards, team cards, World Series cards, checklists, 1974-1994 Topps Traded, 1995-2004 Topps Traded and Rookies, 2005 Topps Updates & Highlights (traded players #UH1-84 and rookies #UH221-310), 2006 Topps Updates & Highlights (cards #U1-170), and 2007-date Topps Updates & Highlights (rookie & traded players).
 If a player has a card in both sets, the Topps base card will take precedent.
 1973 through 1982 Topps Team Checklists cards can be included in the corresponding team sets.
 1973 & 1974 fronts have signatures of each team member and the backs have the team checklist, but no picture.
 From 1975-1981 the title of the card is "Topps Team Checklist Sheets" and these have the team pictured.
 World Series cards must have players from the team set pictured.

 In general, player sets consist of cards for that player which were manufactured during the player's play years.
+Cards for managers/coaches are listed in separate sets.
 Exceptions: Many companies produce cards for players the year after the player has retired.
 These cards, with or without stats, issued the year following retirement are meant to depict the player’s previous season.
 In addition, there are a few vintage sets that may list one or two cards well past the play years.
 These cards are allowed due to their extreme popularity.
 For example, in the Babe Ruth Basic Set, the 1948 Leaf is listed even though Ruth retired in 1935.
 Player sets in the miscellaneous sports and non-sports categories may include post-retirement dated cards due to limited availability of play years cards.

 Basic Player Sets: